flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 #### Introduction {.tabs .active}

 The Flash ROM and EEPROM containing the 'BIOS' and sensible data, respectively, are encrypted using a **RC-4 key**.
-After the kernel is booted from the BIOS, it will only launch executables signed by Microsoft using **RSA encryption**.
+After the Kernel is booted from the BIOS, it will only launch executables signed by Microsoft using **RSA encryption**.

 The HDD, on the other side, is formatted with a completely proprietary and undocumented filesystem called **FATX**.